Semantic Edge Detection with Diverse Deep Supervision: Distinct Supervision Targets in SED

-Note that Side-4 is not used in CASENet.
-We believe it is a naive way to \textbf{alleviate} the information conflicts by regarding the whole \textit{res4} block as a buffer unit between the bottom and top sides.
-Indeed, when adding Side-4 to CASENet (see \secref{sec:ablation_study}), the new model (\textit{CASENet+S4}) achieves a 70.9\% mean F-measure compared with the 71.4\% of the original CASENet.
-This confirms our hypothesis about the buffer function of \textit{res4} block.
+Note that Side-4 is not used in CASENet. \revise{We think that} it is a naive way to \textbf{alleviate} the supervision conflicts by regarding the whole \textit{res4} block as a buffer unit between bottom and top sides.
+Indeed, when adding Side-4 to CASENet (see \secref{sec:ablation_study}), the new model (\textit{CASENet +S4}) achieves a 70.9\% mean F-measure, compared to 71.4\% of original CASENet. \revise{This suggests that our hypothesis about the buffer function of \textit{res4} block may be reasonable.
 Moreover, the classical $1 \times 1$ \conv layer after each side \cite{xie2017holistically,yu2017casenet} is too weak to buffer the conflicts.
-We therefore propose an information converter unit to solve the conflicts of distracted supervision.
+We therefore propose an information converter unit to try to separate the information content in the backbone layers by assigning unique sets of parameters and imposing separate losses to each network side.
+In this way, we tackle the distinct supervision targets of SED in an indirect manner, rather than the previous direct manner.}